-We’re hard at work on our follow up album to be release end of 2019/beginning of 2020.
+We’re hard at work on our follow up album to be released in early 2021.

 While our first album, X: The Human Condition was about the journey of the human condition from dark to light, our follow-up will focus more on the recovery after having experienced setbacks in life.

 How do you recover after having experienced disaster?
 We feel qualified to write about the subject because of all the challenges we’ve overcome, and because it led to the creation of our inspiring non profit website, RiseUpEight.org.

 We thought we’d give you some insight on some of the songs we are putting together on the upcoming album.

 This Town about unity.
 Worldwide, we are dealing with the pandemic.
 As if that wasn’t enough, here in the USA, we are a nation divided.
 Where we can go from here is either terrifying or inspiring.
 We are at a crossroads, but if we can come together as a town, as a city, as a nation, then everything can change.
 This means actually listening to each other and working together rather than blaming each other and having an “us against them” mentality.